Jamiski80/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 5 - Display current directory contents.
-Long format with user and group IDs displayed numerically and hidden files (starting with .)
+Task 6 - Script that create a directory